pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 ```

 By following pep8 style and using expressive names, the code becomes easier to read.
-Expressive naming can act like documentation,
+Expressive naming acts like documentation,

 ```{code-cell} ipython3
 from datetime import datetime